 What is striking about Babe – a feature also of Charlotte’s Web – is its surprisingly dark undercurrent.
 Throughout is the ever-present image of the slaughterhouse, while knives and hooks are shot in a sinister underlight.
 Chris Noonan makes cuts from a duck being served as dinner in the farmhouse to the duck’s boyfriend saddened as he looks in through the window.
 Nothing is more striking than the images of what we know to be slaughter seen through innocent eyes of Babe – the slaughterhouse believed to a happy heaven where Babe’s parents have gone to; or the moment that Farmer Hoggett brings out his shotgun: “Farmer Hoggett was carrying something in the crook of his arm.
 A kind of black, shiny tube.
 The pig had a vague memory that shiny tubes produced food and guessed that some quite unexpected surprise would come out of the small, round mouths.”
 The contrast of innocence and stark reality in these scenes is shocking.
 In fact, the images of slaughter are so dark, there are times that Babe could be a film made by ardent vegetarians who are determined to make their point in the most strongly emotive terms possible.

 Babe served to bring to attention 55 year-old American actor James Cromwell, who gives a very nice performance as the good-hearted farmer of few words.
 James Cromwell had been acting in bit parts on tv and films since the 1970s but only came to fame here.
 Since Babe, Cromwell went onto become a reasonable name (and a fine actor) appearing in everything from The People vs. Larry Flynt (1996) to Star Trek: First Contact (1996), L.A.
-Confidential (1997), Deep Impact (1998), RKO 21 (1999), Space Cowboys (2000), I, Robot (2004), as Prince Philip in The Queen (2006) and George Bush Sr in W. (2008), and with a regular role as Frances Conroy’s husband in tv’s Six Feet Under (2001-5), among many other works.
-Reportedly, Babe served to convert James Cromwell to a vegetarian and an activist with the animal rights organization PETA, he having been arrested in a well-publicized demonstration against the Wendy’s fast food franchise.
+Confidential (1997), Deep Impact (1998), RKO 21 (1999), Space Cowboys (2000), I, Robot (2004), as Prince Philip in The Queen (2006) and George Bush Sr in W. (2008), among many other works.
+Reportedly, Babe served to convert James Cromwell to a vegetarian and an activist with the animal rights organisation PETA, he having been arrested in a well-publicized demonstration against the Wendy’s fast food franchise.

 Australian director Chris Noonan was also acclaimed as a major new discovery as a result of Babe.
 Chris Noonan’s only prior directorial work had been with Australian mini-series such as Cowra Breakout (1984), The Riddle of the Stinson (1987), Vietnam (1987) and Police State (1989).
 The great disappointment is that Chris Noonan failed to capitalize on the success of Babe for more than a decade since it came out and it was not until the Beatrix Potter biopic Miss Potter (2006) that he directed another project.

 The other interesting name on the credits is that of George Miller, none other than the director of Mad Max (1979), Mad Max 2 (1981), Mad Max Beyond Thunderdome (1985) and The Witches of Eastwick (1987).
 Since Eastwick, George Miller vanished into a twilight zone almost as grey as Chris Noonan’s career subsequent to Babe.
-Babe was the biggest success that Miller had in the 1990s, although he later regained his feet as director of another talking animals film, the animated Happy Feet (2006) and a lesser sequel Happy Feet Two (2011), followed by Mad Max: Fury Road (2015).
+Babe was the biggest success that Miller had in the 1990s, although he later regained his feet as director of another talking animals film, the animated Happy Feet (2006) and a lesser sequel Happy Feet Two (2011), followed by Mad Max: Fury Road (2015) and Three Thousand Years of Longing (2022).

 Babe: Pig in the City (1998) was a disappointing sequel where George Miller stepped up to take over the directorial reins.